httpwg/http-extensions/draft-ietf-httpbis-priority.md

 priority.

-When a server receives a PRIORITY_UPDATE frame referring to a client-initiated request that has not yet been opened, the server buffers the priorities carried by the received frame and applies them once the request is being opened.
+When a server receives a PRIORITY_UPDATE frame referring to a client-initiated request that has not yet been opened, the server buffers the priorities carried by the received frame and applies them once the request has been processed.
 The signal carried by a PRIORITY_UPDATE frame overrides that carried by the Priority header field, even when the frame was received before the request headers.

 ## HTTP/2 PRIORITY_UPDATE Frame {#h2-update-frame}